rse/componentjs-tracing/README.md

 ### Step 1

-We need to tell the Plug-In what proxy server we have avialable.
+We need to tell the Plug-In which proxy server we have at hand.

 <img src="https://raw.github.com/rse/componentjs-tracing/master/doc/proxy.png" width="100%"/><br/>
 *(Hint: Do not forget to press "save")*

 ### Step 2
 Now we define which website should be routed through the proxy.
-We use wildcard syntax which means that every request containing "componentjs.com/demo" will cause a hit for this rule.
+We use wildcard syntax which means that every request containing "componentjs.com/demo" will cause a **hit** for this rule.

 <img src="https://raw.github.com/rse/componentjs-tracing/master/doc/filter.png" width="100%"/><br/>
 *(Hint: Do not forget to press "save")*